Nova Scotia party leaders clash over health-care in televised debate

 “Let’s not turn back now,” he said, looking into the cameras during his closing remarks.
 “We are in a time where we can make strategic investments and continue to build what we’ve accomplished.”

-Still, his opponents pointed to what they painted as his penny-pinching, top-down style with teachers and other public-sector union while in government.
+Still, his opponents pointed to what they painted as his penny-pinching, top-down style with teachers and other public-sector unions while in government.

-Both Baillie and Burrill wove into the debate their disapproval over McNeil’s handling of issues while in power, especially related to health care.
+Both Baillie and Burrill wove into the debate their disapproval over McNeil’s handling of issues while in power, especially on health care.

 Baillie questioned McNeil’s 2013 promise that every Nova Scotian would have access to a family doctor.